Prescribing Information

 Helping patients get access to their prescribed medications with the information and support they need

-IPSEN CARES® (Coverage, Access, Reimbursement & Education Support) serves as a central point-of-contact among patients/caregivers, healthcare providers, insurance companies, and Specialty Pharmacies.
+IPSEN CARES® (Coverage, Access, Reimbursement Education Support) serves as a central point-of-contact among patients/caregivers, healthcare providers, insurance companies, and specialty pharmacies.

 Patient support for eligible and enrolled patients prescribed ONIVYDE

-• Facilitating patients’ access to their prescribed medications
+• Facilitating your access to prescribed medications

 Program enrollment is quick and easy for patients/caregivers